 Tips for bosses: recognising your pet-loving employees

-Rather than let your pet-owning peeps take some sneaky sick leave to be with their favourite feline, you could also being proactive and recognising the benefits of domestic animals.
-Here are some ideas:
+Rather than let your pet-owning peeps take some sneaky sick leave to be with their furry family members, you could also be proactive and recognise the benefits of domestic animals.

 - Make your office-friendly to well-behaved dogs - even if it's for a 'bring your dog to work day' a month.
 (You’ll have to make a code of conduct to ensure people aren’t disturbed by barking and so on.)

-- Link up with a local animal rescue centre and instigate corporate volunteering time, so that your staff get time out of the office periodically to help out with the animal residents.
+- Link up with a local animal rescue centre and offer volunteering leave, so that your staff get time out of the office periodically to help out with the animal residents.

 - Consider linking up a pet-friendly policy with an organisational health and wellbeing policy.
-Dog walks rack up steps on an app such as Sweatcoin, for example, which can be redeemed for discounts on wellbeing products.
+Walking a dog will earn you steps on the Sweatcoin app, for example, which can be redeemed for discounts on various products.

-- Offer staff discounts on pet insurance and other pet products as part of their employee benefits packages.
+- Offer staff discounts on pet insurance, pet food and other pet products as part of their employee benefits packages.